enesdurannbey/su-course-planner/Readme.md

 ## How It Works

-1. Search & Select: Browse courses and add them to your cart.
+1. **Search & Select**: Browse courses and add them to your cart.
-2. Pin Sections (Optional): Click on a course in your list to see its sections.
+2. **Pin Sections (Optional)**: Click on a course in your list to see its sections.
 Toggle the lock icon to force a specific section/instructor.
-3. Set Constraints: Optional filters to exclude 8:40 AM classes or block entire days like Friday.
+3. **Set Constraints**: Optional filters to exclude 8:40 AM classes or block entire days like Friday.
-4. Generate: Click "Generate Schedule" to find valid combinations.
+4. **Generate**: Click "Generate Schedule" to find valid combinations.
-5. Browse: Navigate through results.
+5. **Browse**: Navigate through results.
 The system intelligently groups visually identical schedules.
-6. Export: Copy CRNs for registration or download the schedule image.
+6. **Export**: Copy CRNs for registration or download the schedule image.

 ## License